 Figure 14: Microtopography creation at Tidmarsh Farms Plymouth, MA (Photos taken by Inter-Fluve).

-Creation of additional open water would result in a greater diversity of wetland habitat types by providing an increase in available varial zone and available aquatic habitat within project opportunity area.
-This increased diversity of available wetland habitat types is expected to provide a increased opportunities for diverse flora and fauna assemblages (refer to EPA 2004 Appendix A).
+Creation of additional open water would result in a greater diversity of wetland habitat types by providing an increase in available varial zone and available aquatic habitat within the project area.
+This increased diversity of available wetland habitat types is expected to provide increased opportunities for diverse flora and fauna assemblages (refer to EPA 2004 Appendix A).
 Within the open water features, species that prefer submergence or consistent water access, such as sphagnum, or floating mats, are expected to flourish based on open water conditions elsewhere in the project area.

 Treatment areas that will be more frequently inundated following restoration implementation are intended to support target species such as bog birch (Betula glandulosa) and bog willow (Salix pedicellaris) that prefer a more seasonally-determined exposure to the water table.
 Sections of the project area experiencing less frequent water inundation would have higher proportions of vascular plants – most likely of the sedge and willow genera – and lower portions of sphagnum and brown mosses.